Noah Dobson Game Preview: Islanders vs. Penguins

-Noah Dobson will be on the ice when the New York Islanders and Pittsburgh Penguins face off at 7:30 PM ET on Wednesday, December 27, 2023.
-Considering a bet on Dobson?
-We have numbers and figures to assist you.
+Noah Dobson will be in action when the New York Islanders and Pittsburgh Penguins meet at 6:00 PM ET on Sunday, December 31, 2023.
+If you'd like to wager on Dobson's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.